 GCSE Mathematics at Grade 5 or above.
-GCSE English Language or Literature at Grade 5 or above.
+GCSE English (Language or Literature) at Grade 5 or above.
 4 other subjects at Grade 4 or above (this includes BTECs at Merit or Distinction).

-These are also course suitability and individual subject requirements for some courses.
+There are also course suitability and individual subject criteria requirements for some courses.
 See the course pages in this prospectus for more information.
-To progress from Year 12 to Year 13 students must meet the academic selection criteria we set.